 “Condolence” means “to suffer together.”
 Healing from the dissociation and alienation of our modern American experience means, at the very least, to expand our circles of empathy to include the Other.
 The violence will never end until we learn to suffer together.

 And by the way, says Noam Chomsky, “Everybody’s worried about stopping terrorism.
 Well, there’s a really easy way: stop participating in it.”
-There’s another image going around Facebook.
-I signed onto it:
+There’s another image going around Facebook: